BEHAVIOURAL ECONOMICS

 - Seminar discussions of seminal papers, requiring students to read and critically engage with key publications before class;

-- Group research projects, where students design, implement, and present an experimental study, including data collection and analysis;
+- Individual or group research projects, where students design, implement, and present an experimental study, including data collection and analysis;

 - Collaborative teamwork, encouraging students to analyze behavioral phenomena and discuss solutions in class;